Hazqeel09/ellzaf_ml/README.md

 swapper = PatchSwap()
 image_a, image_b = swapper.swap_features('path/to/face_imageA.jpg', 'path/to/face_imageB.jpg')
+# optional to see the image
-swapper.show_image(image_a, 'Image A with features from B', image_b, 'Image B with features from A') # optional
+swapper.show_image(image_a, 'Image A with features from B', image_b, 'Image B with features from A')
 ```

 Key differences: